Skip to content

 I have helped over 1,000 families structure mortgages across five states.
 The ones who out-earn their peers by 10x over 20 years almost all started with a house hack — usually by accident, rarely as a formal plan.

 This guide is the formal plan.
-It covers what house hacking is, why 2026 is the most favorable environment for it in a decade, which loan products make it work, and how to position your first property as the funding engine for every purchase after it.
+It covers what house hacking is, why 2026 is the most favorable environment for it in a decade (our mortgage rate predictions explain the timing), which loan products make it work, and how to position your first property as the funding engine for every purchase after it.

 What is house hacking?